Management of Information Systems and Technology MScStudy level: Postgraduate

 Why you should study this course

-- This course aims to combine the best of three fields in one by focusing on Information Technology, Information Systems as well as Enterprise process management.
+- This course aims to combine the best of three fields in one by focusing on information technology, information systems and enterprise process management.
 The integration of systems and technology in business enterprises has never been more important than it has become now with the political climate we live in.

 - Current members of our teaching staff have substantial academic and industrial experience.
 Teaching staff (subject to change) include former heads of IT, former project managers, managing directors of software development houses and database specialists.
 They currently continue to conduct research in areas such as project management, big data and Internet Protocol version 6 (IPv6) adoption and assimilation in organisations and aim to share this knowledge within their teaching.